Victorian Gothic: History, Literature and Culture (Distance Learning) MA

 - Independent Project

-If you study this course part-time over 2 years, you'll study the following units:
+If you study this course part-time over 2 years, you'll study the following modules:

 We use the best and most current research and professional practice alongside feedback from our students to make sure course content is relevant to your future career or further studies.

 Therefore, some course content may change over time to reflect changes in the discipline or industry and some optional modules may not run every year.
 If a module doesn't run, we'll let you know as soon as possible and help you choose an alternative module.